ConsenSys/doc.pantheon/docs/HowTo/Deploy/Lite-Block-Explorer.md

 [Docker](https://docs.docker.com/install/) or [Node.js](https://nodejs.org/)

 !!! tip
-    Using Docker is the easiest way to get started using the Ethereum Lite Explorer with Besu if you do not have Node.js installed.
+    Using Docker is the easiest way to get started using the Ethereum Lite Explorer with Hyperledger Besu if you do not have Node.js installed.

 ## Run Using Docker